 The Oregon Trail Game

 It wouldn’t make much sense to have a website like Visit Oregon and not have one of the most iconic Oregon video games ever made.
-If you grew up in Oregon during the 70’s and 80’s, you will remember Oregon trail.
+If you grew up in Oregon during the 70’s and 80’s, you will remember The Oregon trail (1971 video game).

 Above is a free version you can play right here for as long as you like.
 Be sure to bookmark it or share it with friends and family as well.

 History & Game Walk Through Of The Oregon Trail

 The Oregon Trail is an older, very popular computer game that was developed by Bill Heinemann, Don Rawitsch, and Paul Dillenberger back in 1971.
 It was then put out on the market in 1974 by MECC.
 The game is simple and was created to teach school children about the life of a 19th century pioneer on the Oregon Trail.
 You get to play the role of a wagon leader and guide your group of chosen settlers from Independence, Missouri, to the Willamette Valley in Oregon while traveling along the Oregon Trail in 1848.
 The game has since been released multiple time on multiple platforms by various game makers and publishers who acquired the rights.